 - A fake concern in order to get some highly confidential information

 Fake exchanges and wallets: These scams involve driving people to sign up for fake crypto exchanges.
 Such scams will usually have a promotional offer that is hard to resist.
 It will make the victim create an account for depositing Bitcoins into the wallet.
 The scam may even promise rewards for larger deposits.
 So, when downloading any wallet, ensure you have done a proper background research.
 Even stores like Google Play have been ridden with fake apps.
+While choosing crypto trading apps, it is important that you read online reviews that vouch for the performance of the app; learn about this here.

 Giveaway Scams: These are frequently found on social media platforms like Facebook or Twitter and are meant for duping unsuspecting viewers.
 Most of these will ask you to send a small amount of cryptos in return for which they pledge to give away almost ten times the amount.
 This sounds too good to be true and you should be aware of such social media scams.
 These usually come from familiar-looking accounts so that you are tricked easily.
 You must understand that no legitimate entity that wishes to host giveaways will ask for money first.